 Needless to say, I think this misrepresents both Staniloae and the ‘Traditional view’ of hell badly.
 Fr Florovsky, in Creation and Redemption shows clearly why this is incorrect.

 See these videos and sources, to gain a more perceptive insight, imo-

 Some of these, both for as mentioned and against are my great influences and their gifts, I share these all humbly, acknowledging that I run the risk of misintrepeting or misrepresenting them and apologise if I do.
 Suffice to say, they are not to blame for my shortcomings.

 Anti Christ 1- Universalism ( Mercy without Justice.)

 https://t.co/K5u3mteZTw Brilliant, necessary personalistic understanding of law, for not just the criminal but the victim, in episode 2 and the series is great all round.
 Although, not about he’ll per se, I think has very real consequences to consider pertaining to that doctrine.

 Anti Christ 2- Pacifism ( the suicide of the creature)

-I do see in the canons of St Basil, in Gregory of Nyssa, etc this tendency but Byzantium and ‘Orthodoxy’ seems to have been more nuanced, St Augustine is still ‘Blessed’ in EO despite the attacks on him and his work today.
+I do see in some of the canons, St Basil, in Gregory of Nyssa, etc this tendency but Byzantium and ‘Orthodoxy’ seems to have been more nuanced as is Christianity in toto.
+St Augustine is still ‘Blessed’ in EO despite the attacks on him and his work today.